 So this book didn’t directly change my life, but indirectly, I think it changed the world.
 Leading to a set of circumstances that caused me to change my life for the exponentially better.
 And there are some people that were a part of my journey who are owed a thank you.

-So, Sam Harris, Terra Brock, Dan Harris, Rhonda Patrick, Joe Rogan, Timothy Ferriss, Joseph Goldstein, Annaka Harris, (I’m surely missing a few names) thank you.
+So, Sam Harris, Terra Brock, Dan Harris, Rhonda Patrick, Joe Rogan, Tim Ferriss, Joseph Goldstein, Annaka Harris, (I’m surely missing a few names) thank you.
 The work all of you have done in promoting meditation, has clearly helped western culture become more accepting.
 You have all been instrumental in getting me to the positive place I now find myself, because of meditation.